spinen/connectwise-php-client/README.md

 => "Spinen\ConnectWise\Models\v2019_3\System\Location"
 ```

 There are may also be "related" properties in the "_info" property that you can have the system load for you.
-[NOTE: This does a `getAll` for the related, so it will make as many API calls as needed to get all of the related items]
+[NOTE: This does a `getAll` for the related properties, so it will make as many API calls as needed to get all of the related items]

 ```
 $ psysh